 Find the right source and do your research

-Many online sellers offer used PCs or “refurbished” computers that are actually used computers in a thin disguise.
+Many online sellers offer used PCs or “refurbished” computers that are actually used computers in a thin disguise, although they can come with warranties and may also include accessories.
+Refurbished computers may also qualify for professional repairs where used computers from other sources may not.
 You can take a look at these sellers to see what is available and compare prices, but don’t be too quick to make up your mind.
 Popular options include:

 - Amazon: Amazon affiliate sellers sell many used electronics.
 If you look for a PC here, beware the term “refurbished.”
 Truly refurbished computers are carefully repaired with new parts, repackaged, and sold at a discount, usually by the manufacturer.
 Small sellers use the “refurbished” tag to attract buyers when all they really offer are used computers.
 They probably work without issue — but don’t be tricked into paying more for a “refurbished” model that hasn’t actually been refurbished.